skasadia/CreditCard/README.md

 # CreditCard
 pre-qualification

-1. Run project and Use Swagger to see what API
+1. Run project and Use Swagger to see API

 https://localhost:44313/swagger/index.html